My Fiji Shark

 Substrate Feed: Substrate feeders will retrieve tuna which has fallen to the ocean floor.

-Only a handful of sharks can be 'named' during any given year.
+Very few sharks can be 'named' during any given year.

 To be given a 'name' they must exhibit a permanent identifiable mark, injury or genetic feature which allows them to be recognized, monitored and entered into the scientific data base of the Marine Park.
-On each shark dive, BAD's staff and marine biologists observe and record which named sharks are present, their interactions, feeding behaviors and physical attributes notating injuries, pregnancies, mating scars and more.
+On each shark dive, BAD's staff and researchers observe and record which named sharks are present, their interactions, feeding behaviors and physical attributes notating injuries, pregnancies, mating scars and more.